 Duy NG

-[Microblog] Display colors in Makefile
+[Note] Display colors in Makefile

 Duy NG

-Display colors in Makefile#In a previous micropost, I shared how to create a help command in a Makefile.This time, let’s make it visually appealing by adding colors to the output.Here’s how to do it:# COLORSYELLOW = \033[33mGREEN = \033[32mWHITE = \033[37mRESET = \033[0mhelp: ##@helper Display all commands and descriptions@awk 'BEGIN {FS = ":.*##@"; printf "\n${WHITE}Usage:${RESET}\n make <target>\n"} \/^[.a-zA-Z_-]+:.*?##@/ { \split($$2, parts, " "); \section = parts[1]; \description = substr($$2, length(section) + 2); \sections[section] = sections[section] sprintf(" ${YELLOW}%-15s${RESET} ${GREEN}%s${RESET}\n", $$1, description); \} \END { \for (section in sections) { \printf "\n${WHITE}%s${RESET}\n", section; \printf "%s", sections[section]; \} \}' $(MAKEFILE_LIST)YELLOW, GREEN, WHITE, and RESET are ANSI escape codes for terminal colors.\033[33m sets the color to yellow, \033[32m to green, and \033[37m to white.\033[0m resets the color to the terminal default.It formats the output w
+Display colors in MakefileIn a previous note, I shared how to create a help command in a Makefile.This time, let’s make it visually appealing by adding colors to the output.Here’s how to do it:# COLORSYELLOW = \033[33mGREEN = \033[32mWHITE = \033[37mRESET = \033[0mhelp: ##@helper Display all commands and descriptions@awk 'BEGIN {FS = ":.*##@"; printf "\n${WHITE}Usage:${RESET}\n make <target>\n"} \/^[.a-zA-Z_-]+:.*?##@/ { \split($$2, parts, " "); \section = parts[1]; \description = substr($$2, length(section) + 2); \sections[section] = sections[section] sprintf(" ${YELLOW}%-15s${RESET} ${GREEN}%s${RESET}\n", $$1, description); \} \END { \for (section in sections) { \printf "\n${WHITE}%s${RESET}\n", section; \printf "%s", sections[section]; \} \}' $(MAKEFILE_LIST)YELLOW, GREEN, WHITE, and RESET are ANSI escape codes for terminal colors.\033[33m sets the color to yellow, \033[32m to green, and \033[37m to white.\033[0m resets the color to the terminal default.It formats the output with co

-[Microblog] Display all Makefile commands
+[Note] Display all Makefile commands

 Duy NG

-Display all Makefiles commands#Makefiles can be hard to navigate, especially as they grow.
-Adding a help command makes it easy to see all available targets and their purposes.The magic help target#Add this awk snippet to your Makefile:.DEFAULT_GOAL := help.PHONY: helphelp: ##@helper Display all commands and descriptions@awk 'BEGIN {FS = ":.*##@"; printf "\nUsage:\n make <target>\n"} \/^[.a-zA-Z_-]+:.*?##@/ { \split($$2, parts, " "); \section = parts[1]; \description = substr($$2, length(section) + 2); \sections[section] = sections[section] sprintf(" \033[36m%-15s\033[0m %s\n", $$1, description); \} \END { \for (section in sections) { \printf "\n\033[1m%s\033[0m\n", section; \printf "%s", sections[section]; \} \}' $(MAKEFILE_LIST)How it works#Use ##@ to group related targetsAnd place the description of each command after that groupExample Makefile#help: ##@helper Display all commands and their descriptions@awk 'BEGIN {FS = ":.*##@"; printf "\nUsage:\n make <target>\n"} \/^[.a-zA-Z_-]+:.
+Display all Makefiles commandsMakefiles can be hard to navigate, especially as they grow.
+Adding a help command makes it easy to see all available targets and their purposes.The magic help targetAdd this awk snippet to your Makefile:.DEFAULT_GOAL := help.PHONY: helphelp: ##@helper Display all commands and descriptions@awk 'BEGIN {FS = ":.*##@"; printf "\nUsage:\n make <target>\n"} \/^[.a-zA-Z_-]+:.*?##@/ { \split($$2, parts, " "); \section = parts[1]; \description = substr($$2, length(section) + 2); \sections[section] = sections[section] sprintf(" \033[36m%-15s\033[0m %s\n", $$1, description); \} \END { \for (section in sections) { \printf "\n\033[1m%s\033[0m\n", section; \printf "%s", sections[section]; \} \}' $(MAKEFILE_LIST)How it worksUse ##@ to group related targetsAnd place the description of each command after that groupExample Makefilehelp: ##@helper Display all commands and their descriptions@awk 'BEGIN {FS = ":.*##@"; printf "\nUsage:\n make <target>\n"} \/^[.a-zA-Z_-]+:.*?##

-[Microblog] Supercharge Git with fzf
+[Note] Supercharge Git with fzf

 Duy NG

-Supercharge Git with fzf#Working with Git branches can be annoying, especially with long names or when cleaning up old ones.
-Try fzf, a tool that makes managing branches easy.Switch branches#Use fzf to select and switch branches interactively:git branch | fzf --preview 'git log -p main..{-1} --color=always {-1}' | cut -c 3- | xargs git switchDelete branches#Delete branch interactively with fzf:git branch | fzf -m --preview 'git log -p main..{-1} --color=always {-1}' | cut -c 3- | xargs git branch -dI setup them in my shell config to save time:alias gs="git switch"alias gsc="git witch -c"alias gsi="git branch | fzf --preview 'git log -p main..{-1} --color=always {-1}' | cut -c 3- | xargs git switch"alias gbd="git branch | fzf -m --preview 'git log -p main..{-1} --color=always {-1}' | cut -c 3- | xargs git branch -d"
+Supercharge Git with fzfWorking with Git branches can be annoying, especially with long names or when cleaning up old ones.
+Try fzf, a tool that makes managing branches easy.Switch branchesUse fzf to select and switch branches interactively:git branch | fzf --preview 'git log -p main..{-1} --color=always {-1}' | cut -c 3- | xargs git switchDelete branchesDelete branch interactively with fzf:git branch | fzf -m --preview 'git log -p main..{-1} --color=always {-1}' | cut -c 3- | xargs git branch -dI setup them in my shell config to save time:alias gs="git switch"alias gsc="git witch -c"alias gsi="git branch | fzf --preview 'git log -p main..{-1} --color=always {-1}' | cut -c 3- | xargs git switch"alias gbd="git branch | fzf -m --preview 'git log -p main..{-1} --color=always {-1}' | cut -c 3- | xargs git branch -d"

-[Microblog] Better Git log
+[Note] Better Git log

 Duy NG

-Better Git log#The default git log output can be hard to read.
-Here’s how I make it more visual and informative using aliases.Add these aliases to the global .gitconfig:[alias] # Tree-like log with relative dates logs = log --graph --date=relative --pretty=tformat:'%Cred%h%Creset -%C(auto)%d%Creset %s %Cgreen(%an %ad)%Creset' # Limit to 20 commits log = logs -n 20Alternatively, set up aliases in your shell config:alias glog="git log --graph --date=relative --pretty=tformat:'%Cred%h%Creset -%C(auto)%d%Creset %s %Cgreen(%an %ad)%Creset' -n 20"alias glogs="git log --graph --date=relative --pretty=tformat:'%Cred%h%Creset -%C(auto)%d%Creset %s %Cgreen(%an %ad)%Creset'"Example output* c0eb700 - (HEAD -> master, origin/master, origin/HEAD) chore(fish): update alias (woula 26 minutes ago)* 960e14f - chore(nvim): update plugins, active flash, disable cappuchine (woula 16 hours ago)* bc1129d - feat(nvim): add disabled plugins list (woula 3 days ago)* 6e14bad - feat(nix): update config for homebr
+Better Git logThe default git log output can be hard to read.
+Here’s how I make it more visual and informative using aliases.Add these aliases to the global .gitconfig:[alias] # Tree-like log with relative dates logs = log --graph --date=relative --pretty=tformat:'%Cred%h%Creset -%C(auto)%d%Creset %s %Cgreen(%an %ad)%Creset' # Limit to 20 commits log = logs -n 20Alternatively, set up aliases in your shell config:alias glog="git log --graph --date=relative --pretty=tformat:'%Cred%h%Creset -%C(auto)%d%Creset %s %Cgreen(%an %ad)%Creset' -n 20"alias glogs="git log --graph --date=relative --pretty=tformat:'%Cred%h%Creset -%C(auto)%d%Creset %s %Cgreen(%an %ad)%Creset'"Example output* c0eb700 - (HEAD -> master, origin/master, origin/HEAD) chore(fish): update alias (woula 26 minutes ago)* 960e14f - chore(nvim): update plugins, active flash, disable cappuchine (woula 16 hours ago)* bc1129d - feat(nvim): add disabled plugins list (woula 3 days ago)* 6e14bad - feat(nix): update config for homebre

-[Microblog] Managing multiple Git accounts
+[Note] Managing multiple Git accounts

 Duy NG

-Managing multiple Git accounts#Working with multiple Git accounts (e.g., work, personal, open-source) can be tricky.
-Here’s how I manage them seamlessly using conditional includes in .gitconfig.Global .gitconfig setup#Add conditional includes to the global .gitconfig:[includeIf "gitdir:~/projects/company1/"] path = ~/projects/company1/.gitconfig[includeIf "gitdir:~/projects/company2/"] path = ~/projects/company2/.gitconfig[includeIf "gitdir:~/projects/oss/"] path = ~/projects/oss/.gitconfigLocal .gitconfig#In each project’s .gitconfig, specify the user and SSH key.Here is example for ~/projects/company1/.gitconfig[user] name = username1 email = [email protected][core] sshCommand = ssh -i ~/.ssh/company1_rsaGit will help us to automatically switch configurations based on the project directory.
+Managing multiple Git accountsWorking with multiple Git accounts (e.g., work, personal, open-source) can be tricky.
+Here’s how I manage them seamlessly using conditional includes in .gitconfig.Global .gitconfig setupAdd conditional includes to the global .gitconfig:[includeIf "gitdir:~/projects/company1/"] path = ~/projects/company1/.gitconfig[includeIf "gitdir:~/projects/company2/"] path = ~/projects/company2/.gitconfig[includeIf "gitdir:~/projects/oss/"] path = ~/projects/oss/.gitconfigLocal .gitconfigIn each project’s .gitconfig, specify the user and SSH key.Here is example for ~/projects/company1/.gitconfig[user] name = username1 email = [email protected][core] sshCommand = ssh -i ~/.ssh/company1_rsaGit will help us to automatically switch configurations based on the project directory.

-[Microblog] Git aliases
+[Note] Git aliases

 Duy NG

-Git aliases#Git aliases are a must have for every developer.
-They save time, reduce typing, and make your workflow more efficient.You can set them up in two ways: terminal shell aliases or .gitconfig.Terminal shell aliases#Here’s a part how I set up my Git aliases in my shell config (e.g. .zshrc or fish.config ...etc.):# Gitalias g="git"alias gc="git commit -m"alias gca="git commit -a -m"alias gp="git push origin HEAD"alias gpu="git pull origin"alias gpf="git push --force-with-lease"alias gst="git status"alias gs="git switch"alias gsc="git switch -c"alias gdiff="git diff"alias gco="git checkout"alias gcob="git checkout -b"alias gb="git branch"alias gba="git branch -a"alias gadd="git add"alias ga="git add -p"alias gre="git reset".gitconfig alias#Other way to manage git alias with global .gitconfig[alias] # List all aliases aliases = !git config --get-regexp alias | sed -re 's/alias\\.(\\S*)\\s(.*)$/\\1 = \\2/g' # Command shortcuts st = status cm = commit -m co = checkout stl = stash lis
+Git aliasesGit aliases are a must have for every developer.
+They save time, reduce typing, and make your workflow more efficient.You can set them up in two ways: terminal shell aliases or .gitconfig.Terminal shell aliasesHere’s a part how I set up my Git aliases in my shell config (e.g. .zshrc or fish.config ...etc.):# Gitalias g="git"alias gc="git commit -m"alias gca="git commit -a -m"alias gp="git push origin HEAD"alias gpu="git pull origin"alias gpf="git push --force-with-lease"alias gst="git status"alias gs="git switch"alias gsc="git switch -c"alias gdiff="git diff"alias gco="git checkout"alias gcob="git checkout -b"alias gb="git branch"alias gba="git branch -a"alias gadd="git add"alias ga="git add -p"alias gre="git reset".gitconfig aliasOther way to manage git alias with global .gitconfig[alias] # List all aliases aliases = !git config --get-regexp alias | sed -re 's/alias\\.(\\S*)\\s(.*)$/\\1 = \\2/g' # Command shortcuts st = status cm = commit -m co = checkout stl = stash list s

-[Microblog] Run a command if there are unstaged changes
+[Note] Run a command if there are unstaged changes

 Duy NG

-Run a command if there are unstaged changes#A quick one-liner to run a command only if there are unstaged changes: the --quiet flag of git diffThe flag does two things:Disables all output of the commandExits with 1 if there are differences, and 0 if there are no differences.That means you can combine it with boolean operators to only run another command if files have (or have not) changed:# Run `command` if there are unstaged changesgit diff --quiet || command# Run `command` if there are NO unstaged changesgit diff --quiet && commandOther tips#Check for untracked filesgit ls-files --others --exclude-standard | grep -q . && commandInclude staged changesgit diff --cached --quiet || commandCombine with entr for file watchinggit diff --quiet || entr -r commandUse in CI pipelinesgit diff --quiet || echo "Changes detected, running tests..." && npm test
+Run a command if there are unstaged changesA quick one-liner to run a command only if there are unstaged changes: the --quiet flag of git diffThe flag does two things:Disables all output of the commandExits with 1 if there are differences, and 0 if there are no differences.That means you can combine it with boolean operators to only run another command if files have (or have not) changed:# Run `command` if there are unstaged changesgit diff --quiet || command# Run `command` if there are NO unstaged changesgit diff --quiet && commandOther tipsCheck for untracked filesgit ls-files --others --exclude-standard | grep -q . && commandInclude staged changesgit diff --cached --quiet || commandCombine with entr for file watchinggit diff --quiet || entr -r commandUse in CI pipelinesgit diff --quiet || echo "Changes detected, running tests..." && npm test

-[Microblog] List all files tracked by Git
+[Note] List all files tracked by Git

 Duy NG

-List all files tracked by Git#Sometimes you need a list of all files tracked by Git—for example, when using tools like entr to watch files for changes.
-Instead of fiddling with find, Git provides a clean and concise command git-ls-files:git ls-filesThis lists all files in the repository that are tracked by Git.Other tips#Include ignored files:git ls-files --others --ignored --exclude-standardFilter by file type:git ls-files '*.js' # List only JavaScript filesUse with entr to watch files:git ls-files | entr -r your-command
+List all files tracked by GitSometimes you need a list of all files tracked by Git—for example, when using tools like entr to watch files for changes.
+Instead of fiddling with find, Git provides a clean and concise command git-ls-files:git ls-filesThis lists all files in the repository that are tracked by Git.Other tipsInclude ignored files:git ls-files --others --ignored --exclude-standardFilter by file type:git ls-files '*.js' # List only JavaScript filesUse with entr to watch files:git ls-files | entr -r your-command

-[Microblog] Git Checkout vs. Git Switch
+[Note] Git Checkout vs. Git Switch

 Duy NG

-Git Checkout vs. Git Switch#git checkout#Switch branches:git checkout <branch> # Switch to an existing branchCreate and switch to a new branch:git checkout -b <new-branch> # Create and switch to a new branchRestore files from a specific commit or branch:git checkout <commit> -- <file> # Restore a file from a specific commitgit switch (modern alternative)#Switch branches:git switch <branch> # Switch to an existing branchCreate and switch to a new branch:git switch -c <new-branch> # Create and switch to a new branchKey differences#CommandPurposeNotesgit checkout <branch>Switch branchesOlder, more versatile command.git checkout -b <branch>Create and switch to a new branchCombines branch creation and switch.git checkout <commit> -- <file>Restore a file from a commitUseful for recovering files.git switch <branch>Switch branchesModern, focused alternative.git switch -c <branch>Create and switch to a new branchSimpler and more intuitive.When to use?#git checkout:Use for restoring files from a
+Git Checkout vs. Git Switchgit checkoutSwitch branches:git checkout <branch> # Switch to an existing branchCreate and switch to a new branch:git checkout -b <new-branch> # Create and switch to a new branchRestore files from a specific commit or branch:git checkout <commit> -- <file> # Restore a file from a specific commitgit switch (modern alternative)Switch branches:git switch <branch> # Switch to an existing branchCreate and switch to a new branch:git switch -c <new-branch> # Create and switch to a new branchKey differencesCommandPurposeNotesgit checkout <branch>Switch branchesOlder, more versatile command.git checkout -b <branch>Create and switch to a new branchCombines branch creation and switch.git checkout <commit> -- <file>Restore a file from a commitUseful for recovering files.git switch <branch>Switch branchesModern, focused alternative.git switch -c <branch>Create and switch to a new branchSimpler and more intuitive.When to use?git checkout:Use for restoring files from a spec

-[Microblog] Git Reset vs. Git Restore
+[Note] Git Reset vs. Git Restore

 Duy NG

-Git Reset vs. Git Restore#git reset#Undo commits (keep changes staged):git reset --soft HEAD~ # Move HEAD but keep changes stagedgit reset --soft <commit> # Move to specific commit, keep changes stagedUnstage changes (keep changes in working directory):git reset HEAD~ # Reset --mixed (default), move HEAD and unstage changesgit reset <commit> # Reset --mixed, move to specific commit and unstage changesgit reset HEAD <file> # Unstage a specific fileDiscard commits and changes (destructive):git reset --hard HEAD~1 # Discard commits and changes permanentlygit restore#Discard working directory changes:git restore <file> # Revert file to its state in the last commitUnstage changes:git restore --staged <file> # Move changes from staging area to working directoryRestore a file from a specific commit:git restore --source=<commit> <file> # Restore file from a specific commitKey differences#CommandBranch pointerStaging areaWorking directorygit reset <commit>MovesResets (unstages)Unchangedgit rese
+Git Reset vs. Git Restoregit resetUndo commits (keep changes staged):git reset --soft HEAD~ # Move HEAD but keep changes stagedgit reset --soft <commit> # Move to specific commit, keep changes stagedUnstage changes (keep changes in working directory):git reset HEAD~ # Reset --mixed (default), move HEAD and unstage changesgit reset <commit> # Reset --mixed, move to specific commit and unstage changesgit reset HEAD <file> # Unstage a specific fileDiscard commits and changes (destructive):git reset --hard HEAD~1 # Discard commits and changes permanentlygit restoreDiscard working directory changes:git restore <file> # Revert file to its state in the last commitUnstage changes:git restore --staged <file> # Move changes from staging area to working directoryRestore a file from a specific commit:git restore --source=<commit> <file> # Restore file from a specific commitKey differencesCommandBranch pointerStaging areaWorking directorygit reset <commit>MovesResets (unstages)Unchangedgit reset --

-[Microblog] Ingore all .DS_store files globally
+[Note] Ingore all .DS_store files globally

 Duy NG

-Ignore all .DS_Store files globally#If you use Git on a Mac, you’ve probably accidentally committed a .DS_Store file to a repo at least once.
+Ignore all .DS_Store files globallyIf you use Git on a Mac, you’ve probably accidentally committed a .DS_Store file to a repo at least once.
 I used to add .DS_Store to every .gitignore file to avoid this, but there’s a better way!You can create a global .gitignore file that applies to all your repositories.
 Just run this command:git config --global core.excludesFile '~/.gitignore'Then, add .DS_Store to your ~/.gitignore file:echo ".DS_Store" >> ~/.gitignoreThis command adds the following to your ~/.gitconfig:[core] excludesFile = ~/.gitignoreNow, .DS_Store files will be ignored across all your projects, no more accidental commits!You can directly edit the ~/.gitignore file to globally ignore many other files.

-[Microblog] Update all Git submodules to latest commit
+[Note] Update all Git submodules to latest commit

 Duy NG

-Update all Git submodules to the latest commit#If you use Git submodules often, here's the one-liner to update them to the latest commit on origin (since Git 1.8.2):git submodule update --remote --rebasePrefer merging?
+Update all Git submodules to the latest commitIf you use Git submodules often, here's the one-liner to update them to the latest commit on origin (since Git 1.8.2):git submodule update --remote --rebasePrefer merging?
 Swap --rebase for --merge.

-[Microblog] Run Github actions locally
+[Note] Run Github actions locally

 Duy NG

-Run Github actions locally#Run GitHub actions locally with act to skip the long feedback loop!
+Run Github actions locallyRun GitHub actions locally with act to skip the long feedback loop!
 It uses Docker to pull images and run workflows right on your machine.# Run the `push` eventact# Run a specific event or jobact pull_requestact -j test_unitNeed a GitHub token?
 Use the -s flag with the GitHub CLI:act -s GITHUB_TOKEN="$(gh auth token)"Quick, easy, and no more waiting for GitHub to run workflows!

-[Microblog] First attempt at migrating from Homebrew to Nix with Nix Home Manager
+[Note] First attempt at migrating from Homebrew to Nix with Nix Home Manager

 Duy NG

-First attempt at migrating from Homebrew to Nix with Nix Home Manager#It didn’t go exactly as planned.
+First attempt at migrating from Homebrew to Nix with Nix Home ManagerIt didn’t go exactly as planned.
 I dived into Nix scripts, flakes, and started installing packages with nixpkgs while keeping Homebrew on the side.But... nothing seemed to work correctly. 😵Tools like fish shell, fzf, and ghostty .etc... didn't work.I probably need to configure each program properly, manage environments, and link the ~/.config files with Nix...During the migration, I enabled autoCleanUp Homebrew with "zap" without paying close attention.
 Big mistake!
 It wiped out everything I’d installed through Homebrew. 😱 Aie aie aie.Thankfully, I had saved all my tools in a Brewfile in my dotfiles.
 A quick brew bundle restored everything (though it took time to install).Lesson learned: I need to take it step by step with Nix, learning more about proper configurations before jumping in too deep.For now, I’m sticking with Homebrew but I’ll give Nix another try someday.

-[Microblog] Tilting window management on macOS with aerospace
+[Note] Tilting window management on macOS with aerospace

 Duy NG

-Tiling window management on macOS with aerospace#In the past, I was a rectangle user.
+Tiling window management on macOS with aerospaceIn the past, I was a rectangle user.
 I used it to move windows into corners or split the screen, basic functionality.
 Honestly, it never felt transformative.
 It was fine, but quite basic.
 I only used it during screen-sharing sessions on Teams calls.
 I always wanted something more controllable and better organized, with groupings of applications.Recently, I explored raycast, and at first, it seemed like the solution I had been looking for.
 It offered intuitive window organization, powerful workspace controls, and a lot of cool features.That’s when I came across aerospace, thanks to all the people sharing it on YouTube.
 And wow!
 This is the tool I was looking for! (powerful, free, open-source, workspace management simple, entirely keyboard shortcuts)Using aerospace has completely transformed my workflow.
-I now have workspaces neatly organized by task coding (C), terminal (T), browser (B), music (M)... and switching between them is really s
+I now have workspaces neatly organized by task coding (C), terminal (T), browser (B), music (M)... and switching between them is really si

-[Microblog] Manage better for my dotfiles.
+[Note] Manage better for my dotfiles.

 Duy NG

-Manage better for my dotfiles#Up until now, I’ve been handling my dotfiles manually with a Makefile and shell scripts.I used commands like rsync to mirror files from my ~/.config directory to my ~/dotfiles folder,and then saved everything on GitHub.
+Manage better for my dotfilesUp until now, I’ve been handling my dotfiles manually with a Makefile and shell scripts.I used commands like rsync to mirror files from my ~/.config directory to my ~/dotfiles folder,and then saved everything on GitHub.
 While this approach worked, it was tedious and had a lot of limitations:rsync wouldn’t handle deletions properly, so if I deleted a file in ~/.config, it wouldn’t be removed from the dotfiles folder.I had to run make sync every time I wanted to update my dotfilesRestoring configurations wasn’t properly handledI also wanted to directly manage the ~/.config folder with Git, but my current setup didn’t make that easy.Then, I stumbled across a YouTube video about using GNU Stow to manage dotfiles.It’s such a simple yet powerful tool!
 Stow creates symlinks from your dotfiles folder to your ~/.config directory,so there’s no need for manual mirroring.
-Everything stays organized and up-to-date automatically.Now, I manage my ~/dotfiles easily with S
+Everything stays organized and up-to-date automatically.Now, I manage my ~/dotfiles easily with St

-[Microblog] CLI tools I love using
+[Note] CLI tools I love using

 Duy NG

-CLI tools I love using#I’m a huge fan of Rust, and it’s no surprise that many of the tools I rely on in the terminal are written in rust.Here’s a quick rundown of my favorites:Fzf: Fuzzy finder that makes searching files or commands a breeze.Eza: A modern, colorful alternative to ls that adds more functionality.Zoxide: A smarter cd command that remembers your most-used directories.Fish shell: A user-friendly shell with auto-suggestions and syntax highlighting.Starship prompt: Fast, customizable prompt with support for all major shells.Ripgrep: Lightning-fast search tool, a must-have for large codebases.Sd: Simpler, more intuitive replacement for sed.Fd: Faster, friendlier alternative to find with colorful output.Jq: Power tool for processing JSON data in the terminal.Lazygit: Terminal-based Git interface, perfect for lazy devs.Lazydocker: Easy-to-use terminal tool for managing Docker containers.Bat: Better cat with syntax highlighting and line numbers.Git-delta: Enhanced git diff tool
+CLI tools I love usingI’m a huge fan of Rust, and it’s no surprise that many of the tools I rely on in the terminal are written in rust.Here’s a quick rundown of my favorites:Fzf: Fuzzy finder that makes searching files or commands a breeze.Eza: A modern, colorful alternative to ls that adds more functionality.Zoxide: A smarter cd command that remembers your most-used directories.Fish shell: A user-friendly shell with auto-suggestions and syntax highlighting.Starship prompt: Fast, customizable prompt with support for all major shells.Ripgrep: Lightning-fast search tool, a must-have for large codebases.Sd: Simpler, more intuitive replacement for sed.Fd: Faster, friendlier alternative to find with colorful output.Jq: Power tool for processing JSON data in the terminal.Lazygit: Terminal-based Git interface, perfect for lazy devs.Lazydocker: Easy-to-use terminal tool for managing Docker containers.Bat: Better cat with syntax highlighting and line numbers.Git-delta: Enhanced git diff tool w

-[Microblog] Returning to Neovim for Coding
+[Note] Returning to Neovim for Coding

 Duy NG

-Returning to Neovim for coding#I’ve started using Neovim for coding again.Early in my career, like many others, I tried to learn Vim.
+Returning to Neovim for codingI’ve started using Neovim for coding again.Early in my career, like many others, I tried to learn Vim.
 At first, it was difficult to get used to, but I found it fun and rewarding.
 For some, Vim can feel more "professional," and there's something satisfying about the cool things you can do with it.I really liked Vim, but when it came to coding, I ran into many challenges.
 Configuring Vim with the right plugins, settings, and workflows took a lot of time.
 Back then, I was working with many different languages—Python, Ruby, JavaScript, TypeScript, HTML, CSS—and I could never quite get Vim to work smoothly across all of them.
 I faced too many issues, so eventually, I switched to VSCode and IntelliJ for most of my coding, using Vim only for occasional file edits.Now, with modern terminals like Wezterm and Ghostty, I find myself enjoying the terminal environment more.
-I want to keep my hands on the keyboard as much as possible, so I decided to give Vim another
+I want to keep my hands on the keyboard as much as possible, so I decided to give Vim another t

-[Microblog] Ghostty?
+[Note] Ghostty?

 Duy NG

-Ghostty?#Ghostty has just released its official production-ready version: 1.0, and it’s causing quite a hype among developers across all platforms.
+Ghostty?Ghostty has just released its official production-ready version: 1.0, and it’s causing quite a hype among developers across all platforms.
 I’m really curious to try it out!Ghostty is a terminal emulator built with Zig.
 Most terminal emulators I’ve used, like WezTerm, Warp, Alacritty, and Zellij, are written in Rust.
 So it’s exciting to see a terminal tool developed in Zig instead.(I really like both of 2 this languages: rust and zig)I decided to give it a shot, even though I’ve been happily using WezTerm.
 And I have to say, I’m impressed.It’s fast—faster than WezTerm in terms of startup time and when opening new tabs.
 It integrates smoothly with Fish shell, which I love.The keybindings are easy to access, and the setup process is a really simple.
 Plus, it supports a variety of themes.Some standout features include Quick Terminal and the ability to use Cmd + Triple-click for selection—simple yet powerful.So, I’ve made the switch.
 My terminal is now Ghostty.

 Duy NG